EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * As **Path for saving tensorboard logger** use the 'specdeepmap_tutorial' folder.
 * As **Path for saving model** use the 'specdeepmap_tutorial' folder.

+(IMPORTANT: In enmapbox 3.16.3 the Trainer runs through, but will give a sys.flush error after running.
+All  checkpoint during training are saved  correctly and the training functions as intended as the error occures after the training process.To avoid this error open the QGIS python console before running the algorithm. close deep learning trainer interface again and reopen it .
+This will correctly set the sys parameters.
+(This is a hotfix until the bug is fixed with the next update with enmapbox-version 3.16.4)

 * Let's run the model.

 During training in the Logger Interface the progress of the training is printed after each epoch. (epoch means one loop through the training dataset).
 In the logger the train and validation loss is displayed, which should reduce during training and the train IoU and val IoU should increase.